Perimenopause and Your Changing SkinJun 16, 2021

 During menopause, the skincare routine and products we’ve relied on for years to keep our skin looking healthy stop working effectively and don’t address the skin issues that start cropping up.

-To help you make the transition to a new skincare routine, I used Lisa Health to give us the best tips on caring for our skin during perimenopause and beyond.
+To help you make the transition to a new skincare routine, I want to share tips I've learned from Lisa Health on caring for our skin during perimenopause and beyond.

 Dry, Dull Skin - During menopause, skin loses some ability to hold water, and there is a decrease in natural oils and collagen, causing thinner, dryer skin that looks dull.
 Don’t use soap, especially deodorant soap to cleanse your face.
 It’s too drying.
 Use a gentle cleanser.